rkrux/bitcoincore_prnotes/musig2.md

  ensures that the combined nonce of all signer also changes and is no longer constant.

+* The aggregated public key is the weighted addition of all the public keys.

 ```
 si = ki + ki' + e * ai * pi